erturian/table_encounter/Actions.md

 ## Move (1 AP)
-The movement range of a character is double its Agility value.
+The movement range of a character is twice its Agility value in inches.
 Obstacles up to 1 inch in height can be ignored during movement.
 A character can never exceed its movement range during a single Move Action.

 ### Climbing